Haren Pandya: Assassination and aftermath

 On 26 March 2003, at about 7:40 am, Pandya was killed by two unidentified assailants who shot five bullets at him when he had just finished his morning walk in the Law Gardens in Ahmedabad.
 His body lay in his car for two hours.
 Pandya's family started worrying when he did not return home and sent his personal assistant Nilesh Bhatt to check on him.
 Bhatt found him lying dead in his car.

-A lot of controversy followed his murder and top BJP Leaders such as Chief Minister Narendra Modi and the then Deputy Prime Minister of India Lal Krishna Advani were under intense criticism from within the Sangh Pariwar and general public for sidelining Haren Pandya, and not providing him proper security despite threats to his life, and his request for security cover.
+A lot of controversy followed his murder and top BJP Leaders such as Chief Minister Narendra Modi, Amit Shah and the then Deputy Prime Minister of India L. K. Advani were under intense criticism from within the Sangh Pariwar and general public for sidelining Haren Pandya, and not providing him proper security despite threats to his life, and his request for security cover.
 IPS officer Sanjiv Bhatt had even alerted Pandya about a threat to his life, and even spoke out about Pandya to the Special Investigation Team probing the Godhra riots.

 In 2007, a special POTA court had sentenced the main accused, Asgar Ali from Hyderabad, to life imprisonment, while handing out life imprisonment to seven others, 10-year jail term to two and five years imprisonment to one.
 They were all held guilty of murder and conspiracy to spread terror in the case of Pandya's murder and attempted murder charges in the case of VHP leader Jagdish Tiwari.

 On 29 August 2011, all the 12 people accused of murdering Pandya were acquitted of the murder charges by the Gujarat High Court, but other charges including criminal conspiracy and attempt to murder were retained.
 The high court called the CBI's work a "botched up and blinkered" investigation.

 Supreme Court of India held that the murder of Haren Pandya and attempt to murder of VHP leader Jagdish Tiwari were part of common conspiracy to spread terror amongst Hindus.
 The Supreme Court held that the murder was committed to avenge the post Godhra riots, in which Haren Pandya was considered by murderers to have played a role.

 In July 2019, the Supreme Court in its final verdict reversed the decision of the Gujarat High Court and convicted 12 persons of the killing of Haren Pandya.

 An NGO named Centre for Public Interest Litigation (CPIL), on the basis of statements of a witness in Sohrabuddin Sheikh case and allegations made on the then Gujarat government in a book named Gujarat Files by journalist Rana Ayyub had sought re-investigation in Haren Pandya murder case.
 The court rejected the NGO's plea for further probe in the case, and as contempt of court, slammed Rs.
 50,000 fine to the NGO.
 The bench said Gujarat Files can not be projected as conclusive evidence as it is based upon one's individual surmises, conjectures, and suppositions.